Sienci-Labs/Resources/gsender/gs-grbl-alarm-error-codes.md

 ### Error 1, 2, 20, 24, 26, 28

-When any of these errors appear in gSender, it can typically be traced back to 3 sources:
+When any of these errors appear in gSender, it can typically be traced back to these sources:

-1. **You are connected to the wrong firmware:**
+1. **You are connected with the wrong firmware**
-- At the top left corner, check if you are connected to grbl or grblHAL.
+   - Check this in the top, left corner of the app when you're connected, is should say:
+      - "grbl" for the majority of CNCs including older LongMills, Shapeoko, Genmitsu, Mill One, X-Carve, etc.
-  - AltMill (SLB-EXT) and LongMill (SLB) use grblHAL
+      - "grblHAL" for AltMill (SLB Ext), LongMill (SLB), or any other grblHAL board
-  - All other machines (LongMill with Longboard, Shapeoko, Onefinity, Genmitsu, etc) use grbl
-- If the firmware is incorrect go to Config ➜ use search to find Firmware Fallback ➜ select your firmware in dropdown ➜ Apply Settings
+   - If the firmware is incorrect go to Config ➜ Firmware Fallback ➜ select the correct firmware ➜ Apply Settings.
-2. **The g-code file has errors in it:**
+1. **The g-code file itself has errors in it**
-- Check that you are using the right <a href=https://resources.sienci.com/view/am-post-processors/> </a> post processor in your CAM software, then try re-generating the file.
+   - Check that you are using the right <a href="https://resources.sienci.com/view/am-post-processors/>">post processor in your CAM software</a> then try re-generating the file (see more with [Error 33](#error-33) below).
+   - Go to Config ➜ Basics ➜ Notifications and turn on 'Warn if bad file' to see if you get notified that the file is still bad when you reload it.
-3. **You have an unstable connection to your CNC:**
+1. **You have an unstable connection to your CNC**
-- Check if your USB cable is loose, or if other ports or connectors on your CNC controller are loose.
+   - Check if your USB cable is loose or if other ports or connectors on your CNC board are loose.
-- Try another USB port on your computer, another computer all together, and if you’re using a USB hub try connecting directly to your CNC.
+   - Try another USB port on your computer, another computer all together, and if you're using a USB hub try connecting directly to your CNC instead.
-- Don’t use a USB Stick, make sure the files are on the hard-drive of your computer.
+   - Don't use a USB Stick, make sure the files are on the hard-drive of your computer.
-- Determine if it’s from electromagnetic interference/static.
+   - Determine if it's from electromagnetic interference/static.
 Run the job in the air with your router/spindle and dust collector turned off to see if the same errors appear.
-If they go away then try running the job with full cutting again in scrap material, just to confirm.
+If they go away then try running the job normally again using scrap material, just to confirm the errors reappear.
+If this happens, you'll want to look into putting your computer and controller on a separate circuit from the router/spindle and dust collector, or <a href="https://resources.sienci.com/view/lmk2-issues-and-fixes/#using-a-dust-collector-system-causes-the-machine-to-disconnect">grounding your equipment</a>.
-  - <a href=https://resources.sienci.com/view/lmk2-issues-and-fixes/#using-a-dust-collector-system-causes-the-machine-to-disconnect>Ground</a> your equipment
-  - Put the computer and controller on a separate circuit from the router/spindle and dust collector
-4. **Some gSender versions can have bugs**:
+1. **Some gSender versions can have bugs**
-    This is the least likely cause, but a couple gSender versions have been known to make errors appear that don’t affect operation.
-Try <a href="https://resources.sienci.com/view/gs-installation/#older-versions">using a different gSender version</a> and feel free to report the bug on  <a href=https://forum.sienci.com/>our forum. </a>
+   - This is the least likely cause, but a couple gSender versions have been known to make errors appear that don't affect operation.
+Try <a href="https://resources.sienci.com/view/gs-installation/#older-versions">using a different gSender version</a>.

 ### Error 33